ssk-d/fireflutter/README.md

 ## After ff.editPost or ff.editComment, nothing happens?

 Check Internet connectivity.
 And fireflutter works in offline.
 So, even though there is no Internet, posting would works.
 If you want to continue without Internet, you shuold `await`.

+## SDK version not match

+if you see error like `sdk version not match`, then, try to update flutter sdk 1.22.x